mynksnh/ArchKatas2022/Readme.md

 + Non-profit organization needs to build and support the system with revenue generated from an affiliate marketing model
 + Initial funding for the project comes from grants and sponsorships
 ### Assumptions
 + The system does not support financial transactions.
 The citizens can browse point based discount offers provided by retailers on the app.
 However the actual purchase happens on the retailer's own system or in store.
 The system is only responsible for generating verifiable vouchers and coupons when citizens redeem points.
+(This was mentioned by the founder in the initial discussion)
 + Charities are allowed to redeem the monetary value of points donated .
-Retailers must provide a way for them to do that off-system
+Retailers must provide a way for them to do that off-system.

 ## Architecture Characteristics
 The following section highlights the salient architecure characteristics we consider crucial to a successful implementation of the system.